Arsenic-ATG/Awesome-Automations/CONTRIBUTING.md

 2) Ensure that your code and project is in a working condition and performs its intended task.
 3) Preparing the README :
       The README file of your project must contain the following sections:
-      - **A brief discription of the project**: What task does this task automate
+      - **A brief description of the project**: What task does this task automate
       - **A Section titled Pre-requisites** : What will need to be installed on the user's system in order to get your automation running
       - **A Section titled How to use** : How to go about using your project from the end-user perspective (may as well add pictures/videos explaining them)
       - (Optional)**A "Created By" section** : This section contain information about the creator/creators of the project (you can also add link to your profile here)